begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/Origin/Readme.md

 Steps:

 1. Click + near "Search games".

 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Titanfall-2/titanfall-2-steam-origin.json)" and open it.
-After succesful installation, click Launch.
+After successful installation, click Launch.

+3. Log in to Origin and see this [Twitter post](https://twitter.com/p0358/status/1635796691902160896).

+    The proper exe is already installed by the script.

+    Empty value "" for UpdateURL also works.

+    In our case, the directory is /path/to/titanfall-2/drive_c/ProgramData/Origin/local.xml

-3. Changing settings to save resources and other stuff (you can skip this).
+4. Changing settings to save resources and other stuff (not necessary).

+    In Origin:

+    To disable **hardware acceleration**, which in my case uses 500+ MiB of GPU (!), see this [Reddit post](https://www.reddit.com/r/origin/comments/q8o9gv/disable_origin_client_hardware_acceleration).
+In our case, the directory is /path/to/titanfall-2/drive_c/Program Files (x86)/Origin/platforms

+    Origin->Applications Settings:

+    _Application_: Client update - all off, Start-up options_ - all off.

+    _Help improve Origin_: Diagnostics - all off.

+    _Origin in-game_: **Enable Origin In-Game**.

+    Lutris->▲->Run EXE..->drive_c/Program Files (x86)/Steam/steam.exe.

     Log in to Steam.
 I couldn't log in with the QR code, so I used my login and password.
 A restart may be needed.

-    Personally, I like to change these settings in Steam->Settings:
+    I like to change these settings in Steam->Settings:

     _Friends_: Automatically sign into..